setchy/atlassify/README.md

 - [ ] purchase and setup Apple developer account
 - [ ] setup brew cask definition
 - [ ] update test snapshot for "date updated at" to mock result
+- [ ] count total, add + when there are more paged results
+- [ ] refactor account header settings from settings -> account object

 SOON
 - [ ] fix unit tests - re-enable those that are skipped